Gardening Workshops and Courses with ‘Seed2Plate’

 Sessions will be a mix of onsite practical sessions at our growing plots, with some online teaching.
 Our accredited training will enable learners to progress onto more advanced courses (Levels 2 and 3) and potentially work as a gardener or horticulturalist.

-For 2022/23 we are being supported by The Royal Horticultural Society’s Flourish Fund, which enables us to provide courses free of charge to young people with special educational needs.
+We are supported by The Royal Horticultural Society’s Flourish Fund, which enables us to provide courses free of charge to young people with special educational needs.

 Nationally Recognised